 From May 2007 until February 2009, Mr. Plant served as Vancouver’s Civil City Commissioner.
 In 2010, he was appointed Chair of the Board of Directors of Providence Health Care, one of the largest faith-based health care organizations in Canada, operating 14 sites in Vancouver.Dispute Resolution Experience and Training

-Geoff Plant very well recognized Arbitrator and Mediator.
+Geoff Plant is a very well recognized Arbitrator and Mediator.
 Mr. Plant has undertaken more than two dozen successful mediations in a dispute between investors and a major Canadian mutual fund company.
-He has acted as both the panel chair and as the single arbitrator in arbitrations through BC International Commercial Arbitration Centre.Professional and Other Activities
+He has acted as both the panel chair and as the single arbitrator in arbitrations through Vancouver International Commercial Arbitration Centre.Professional and Other Activities

 Author, “Shrinking the Black Box, Reforming Administrative Tribunal Appointment Processes”, a paper prepared for the Pacific Business & Law Institute’s Administrative Law: Key Concepts and Thorny Issues conference, Vancouver, February 5, 2009

 Author, Access and Excellence: The Campus 2020 Plan for British Columbia’s Post-Secondary Education System, April 2007

 - Business Council of British Columbia